ruslansavchuk/kubernetes-the-hard-way/docs/09-kubeproxy.md

 written to stdout
 ```

-if you try to repeat the command once again you will see that requests are handled by different pods
+If you try to repeat the command once again you will see that requests are handled by different pods.

-great we successfully configured kubeproxy and can balance trafic between containers

 Next: [DNS in Kubernetes](./10-dns.md)